Development Guidelines¶

 kubectl apply-ing it.
 Integration and e2e tests should mirror this

-Deployments, Services, ConfigMaps, status conditions.
+Services, ConfigMaps, lifecycle task Jobs, and parent status conditions.

 Unit tests serve a different purpose: they provide rich permutation coverage of business logic (merge semantics, config rendering, preset resolution) that would be too slow or combinatorially expensive to exercise at higher tiers.
 They are inherently non-user-facing, but the same principle applies — assert on the output of a function (the resolved spec, the rendered config) rather than on how the function arrived at that output.